webxdc/webxdc_docs/src/shared_state/conflicts.md

-With the knowledge of how conflicts can occur in distributed systems, and some basic techniques to reduce their frequency, we can now move on and introduce a technology designed to eliminate them entirely.
+With the knowledge of how conflicts can occur in distributed systems, and some basic techniques to reduce their frequency, we can now move on and introduce an evolving technology designed to eliminate them entirely.